certeu/morio/docs/docs/guides/apis/core/readme.md

 ### The `/cluster/join` endpoint

-Perhaps counter-intutitively, this too is a public or anonymous route.
+Perhaps counter-intuitively, this too is a public or anonymous route.
-However, it is only avalable while Morio is running in _ephemeral mode_.
+However, it is only available while Morio is running in _ephemeral mode_.
 While in _ephemeral mode_ Morio will eagerly await either its initial setup, or a cluster join request.

 In other words, once Morio has received its initial settings, this endpoint